Alchem-E-Trade/social-currency/README.md

 <a href="https://www.linkedin.com/in/sam-h-gerber/" target="_blank"><img src="/assets/LI-In-Bug.png" alt="drawing" height="30"/></a>

 ### Eion Nelson

-bio
+am a full stack Javascript developer out of Portland, Oregon.
+I enjoy playing pool, camping, and anything to do with live music!
+I am interested in cryptocurrency because I have a background in business and I like being on the forefront of business and technology and that is where cryptocurrency lives! bio
 <a href="https://github.com/ecnelson1" target="_blank"><img src="/assets/GitHub-Mark-Light-120px-plus.png" alt="drawing" height="30"/></a>
 <a href="https://www.linkedin.com/in/eionnelson/" target="_blank"><img src="/assets/LI-In-Bug.png" alt="drawing" height="30"/></a>